Explore the Rideau Canal and Friends of the Rideau by following these links:

 We have created a new brochure "How A Lock Works" to help visitors to Rideau lockstations understand how the locking through procedure actually works.
 An on-line version of this brochure, in both English and French, has also been posted to this website.

-We are working towards achieving World Heritage Status for the Rideau Canal Waterway.
+We were active participants in the process that achived World Heritage Status for the Rideau Canal in 2007.

 We successfully fund raised to get Robert Legget's book "Rideau Waterway" republished by University of Toronto Press.
 It was re-printed in the spring of 2001.